 These temples and monuments are all within a few hours bus ride of each other and public transport is cheap, easy and frequent.

 Sri Lankans take the concept of Indian cooking to another level.
 More spice, more garlic, more ginger and some deliciously wacky offerings set them apart from the usual fare you’ll find elsewhere in the south Asian subcontinent.

 Let’s start with breakfast.
 Where else in the world can you wake up and expect your first meal of the day to be a curry?
 (Yes, we’re serious).
 Then there’s the string hoppers: flat discs of soft noodles, perfect for drowning in your daal.

 Lunch will typically consist of more daal and naan, best served from a bustling street stand for less than a £1.
 Then, there’s the mother of all hangover cures.
 We repeat.
 Sri Lanka is home to the mother of all hangover cures: Kottu.
 This dish consists of chapatis chopped, tossed and fried with spices, garlic, vegetables, meat, chicken, egg or even cheese, before being served up on a huge steaming plate.
 To sample the best, head to the famous Hotel de New Pilawoos on Galle Road in Colombo.

-Another absolute must for any foodie touching down in the capital of Colombo, is a sunset trip to Galle Face Green for tea, just a ten-minute walk from Hotel de New Pilawoos.
-Here, if you’ve the room left, you’ll find plastic tables and chairs full of locals, crowded round smoking food stands, offering everything from fresh seafood, to noodle dishes and curries.
+Another absolute must for any foodie touching down in the capital of Colombo is a sunset trip to Galle Face Green for tea, just a ten-minute walk from Hotel de New Pilawoos.
+Here, if you have the room left, you’ll find plastic tables and chairs full of locals crowded round smoking food stands, offering everything from fresh seafood, to noodle dishes and curries.
 Dig in!